Civil Rights Act of 1964 Signed into Law (July)

 [Even though] the litigation method of correction has been tried harder here than anywhere else in the South, [Dallas County Blacks still have not been provided with] the most fundamental of their constitutional rights — the right to vote." — John Doar.

-Sunday evening there is a large mass meeting — the first big turnout in several months.
+Sunday evening there is a large mass meeting — the first big turnout in months.
 Sheriff Clark declares the meeting a "riot."
 Fifty deputies and possemen attack with clubs and tear gas.
 Monday, July 6, is one of the two monthly voter registration days.
 SNCC Chairman John Lewis leads a column of voter applicants to the Courthouse.
-They hope that the new law will offer them some protection, but Clark herds 50 them into an alley and places them under arrest.
+They hope the new law will offer them some protection, but Clark herds 50 them into an alley and places them under arrest.
 As they are marched through the downtown streets to the county jail, the deputies and possemen jab them with clubs and burn them with cattle prods.

-On July 9, Judge James Hare issues an injunction forbidding any gathering of three or more people under sponsorship of SNCC, SCLC, or DCVL as organizations, or with the involvement of 41 named leaders including SNCC organizers, the Boyntons, Marie Foster, Rev. L.L.
+On July 9, Judge James Hare issues an injunction forbidding any gathering of three or more people under sponsorship of SNCC, SCLC, or DCVL as organizations, or with the involvement of 41 named leaders including the SNCC organizers, the Boyntons, Marie Foster, Rev. L.L.
 Anderson, Rev. F.D.
 Reese, and others.
 In essence, this injunction makes it illegal to even talk to more than two people at a time about civil rights or voter registration in Selma Alabama.
 And because it is an injunction rather than a law, Judge Hare can jail anyone who — in his sole opinion — violates it.
 And he can do so without the fuss, bother, and expense of a jury trial.

 See Selma Voting Rights Campaign & March to Montgomery for continuation.